 - Respect the sun and keep hydrated – It gets hot here, and there’s lots of surrounding nature to enjoy, but never forget to bring along plenty of water and sunscreen.

 While there is a reputation for crime in New Orleans, you will most likely stay safe during your visit to the city.
-The best way to make yourself unsafe while you’re here is to put yourself into unsafe situations.
+The best way to make yourself unsafe while you’re here is to put yourself in unsafe situations.
 Walking after dark in quiet neighbourhoods and getting way too drunk are just two of them.
-Use your common sense, don’t treat New Orleans like a theme park, and we think you’ll be fine.
+Use your common sense, and I reckon you’ll come out on top.

-If you feel like travelling alone in New Orleans, then you will be pleased to know that it can be done – and safely, too.
+If you feel like sorting a New Orleans itinerary alone, then you will be pleased to know that it can be done – and safely, too.
 In fact, most places in the world are perfect for solo travel.
-You get to learn about new countries, about yourself, and have new experiences you never would’ve thought possible.
+You get to learn about new countries, yourself and have experiences you never would’ve thought possible.

 - Avoid secluded areas.
 As a solo traveller, you will actually be more of a target for muggings and pickpocketing, which is more likely to occur in quiet areas away from crowds, where you can be singled out more easily.